ksylor/baby-hacks/README.md

 - a plastic bowl or cup to pour water on them in the tub
 - a butt thermometer
 - baby nail clippers
-- a soft bristle hair brush
+- a soft bristle hair brush, my kids didn't even have hair, but we needed one to help with cradle cap.
-- bottles, get two sizes iirc 4oz and 8oz are typical
+- bottles, get two sizes (iirc 4oz and 8oz are typical) if you are starting daycare you will need a lot.
 - 2-3 pacifier clips (if you do pacifiers which my kids loved) so you don't have to dig around for it if it falls out of their mouths
 - toys that are colorful and different textures & sounds and hang from car seat straps and stuff.
 - a metric fuckton of diapers